Warren Sprout

 Warren Austin Sprout (February 3, 1874 – August 23, 1945) was an American sport shooter who competed in the 1912 Summer Olympics.

-In 1912, he won the gold medal as member of the American team in the team military rifle competition as well as two bronze medals in the team 25 metre small-bore rifle event and in the team 50 metre small-bore rifle competition.
+In 1912, he won the gold medal as a member of the American team in the team military rifle competition and two bronze medals in the team 25 metre small-bore rifle event and in the team 50 metre small-bore rifle competition.
 In the 1912 Summer Olympics he also participated in the following events: